oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 example workflow upstream.
 You write the reel as one chronological prose paragraph and mark each cut in words — "A hard cut transitions to a medium close-up of her face" — restating the character's look and the audio's continuity at every cut.
 LTX's guidance is 2-4 shots per generation.
-Two boxes feed that one paragraph: box A (cast and look, set once) and box B (this Run's shots), joined by a `StringFormat` node.
+One prompt box holds the whole paragraph: open with the cast and the look, then the shots.

 **Requires `HF_TOKEN`.** Every LTX-2.5 weight is gated.
 Open each model page once, click "Agree and Access" with the account owning the token, then set `HF_TOKEN` on the service.